 It really depends on the kind of employer you spend your work experience with.
 It could be anything from shadowing another employee to doing various tasks to help others do their job.
 Some employers have dedicated work experience schemes, so that’s another option to look out for when you’re doing your research.

 How do I get work experience?

-Whether you speak to someone on the phone or email them (or contact them via social media sites like LinkedIn), the same rules apply: be polite, be calm, be clear.
-Explain who you are, what you’re studying, that you’re looking for work experience and that you’d love the opportunity to come and spend some time working for them.
-Again, your teachers or family can help you prepare for this bit.
+Whether you speak to someone on the phone or email them (or contact them via social media sites like LinkedIn), be polite, be calm, be clear.
+Explain who you are, what you’re studying, why you’re looking for work experience and that you’d love the opportunity to come and spend some time with them.
+Again, your teachers, career adviser or family can help you prepare for this bit.

 Five ways to get the most out of your work experience

-- Be impressive.
-Work hard, be nice, follow up with a thank you letter it’ll all help when you need a reference, or apply for a job there in the future
+5 – Be impressive.
+Work hard, be nice, follow up with a thank you letter – it’ll all help when you need a reference, or apply for a job there in the future.